umanit/translation-bundle/README.md

 # Translation Bundle

 This bundle intends to ease Doctrine entity translations.
+Unlike most translations libraries, every translation is stored in the same table as the source entity.
-Sonata Admin friendly with automatic integration.
+The bundle is Sonata Admin friendly with automatic integration.

 ## Install